Kemp Klein

 8. When an employee returns to civilian work after conclusion of military service, the employee has the benefit of what is commonly referred to as the "escalator principle."
 Pursuant to the escalator principle, an employee returning from military service re-enters the workforce under the same wages, benefits and working conditions as if the employee had not left the civilian employer for military service.
 For example, if the job of the returning employee received a dollar per hour wage increase while the employee was in the military, that employee receives the wage in effect when he returns.
 The "escalator principle" also applies to seniority, vacation accrual, pension vesting and credit for the period of military service for pension benefit computations.

-9. If the period of military service was less than 91 days, the person is entitled to the same job that the employee left.
-For service of 91 days or more, the returning employee must only be reinstated to a position of "like seniority, status and pay."
+9. If the period of military service was less than 91 days, the employee is generally entitled to reinstatement in the position the employee would have held had employment not been interrupted by military service, or in the position previously held if the escalator position is not reasonable.
+For periods of service of 91 days or more, the employee must be reinstated to a position of like seniority, status, and pay, subject to the employee’s qualifications and reasonable accommodation obligations under USERRA.

 10. Even if a company's employees are employees-at-will, an employee returning from military service is protected against discharge, except for cause, for 180 days following periods of service of 31-180 days and one year for periods of service of 181 days or more.